Updated April 25, 2021

 UK-based global energy consulting group Wood Mackenzie says Guyana is in a unique position as the world’s newest major oil producer.
 Other oil- and gas-dependent producers are contemplating the threat posed by the energy transition to their economy.
 Guyana’s oil, only just being commercialised, promises to transform the nation’s wealth.

 Guyana’s oil fields are prodigious.
-ExxonMobil and its partners, Hess and CNOOC Ltd, upgraded reserves on the golden Stabroek block by 25% earlier this year.
-WoodMac said its analysis models almost 6 billion barrels of oil and phased development will lift output to over 1.1 million b/d by 2028.
+ExxonMobil and its partners, Hess and CNOOC Ltd, upgraded reserves on the golden Stabroek block in October 2020 to approximately 9 billion barrels of oil equivalent (boe).
+WoodMac has said its analysis show phased development will lift output to over 1.1 million b/d by 2028.
 Guyana, it said, will become just the 11th nation in oil’s history to reach the million b/d milestone.

 These barrels are mostly light, meeting the market’s increasing need for relatively low-carbon-intensity liquids.
 They are also low cost – the breakeven of under US$30/bbl (NPV10) competes with the very best new projects, conventional or unconventional.